 The programmable objects of Authentic Desktop are made available to Automation Clients via the Application API of Authentic Desktop, which is a COM API.
-The object model of the API and a complete description of all available objects are provided in this documentation (see the section Application API (323)).
+The object model of the API and a complete description of all available objects are provided here.